endreoo/hocrm3/docs/contect.md

 ### Development Setup
 1. Set `IS_DEV = true` in `src/services/api.ts` to use mock data for all services except hotels
 2. Use any email with password "password123" for login
-3. Hotels will still use the real API with the production credentials
+3. Hotels API (including locations and segments) will use the real API with the production credentials

 ### Production Setup
 1. Set `IS_DEV = false` in `src/services/api.ts`